-- Service name.

-- Plug-in that implements the service.
+- Service name. - Plug-in that implements the service.

-- Whether the plug-in is C++ or JAX-RPC.

-You can generate a C++ or JAX-RPC deployment descriptor by using Artix code generation commands.
-For more details, see "Generating a Plug-in and Deployment Descriptor" on page 123.
+You can generate a C++ deployment descriptor by using Artix code generation commands.
+For more details, see "Generating a Plug-in and Deployment Descriptor" on page 79.

 Artix container service

 The Artix container service is a remote interface that supports the following operations: